jezzsantos/saastack/docs/how-to-guides/230-async-workloads.md

 ## Why?

-In some use cases, we need to process a multi-step or long running workflow, and/or it involves 3rd party services (over HTTP) to process the data.
+In some use cases, we need to process a multistep or long-running workflow, and/or it involves 3rd party services (over HTTP) to process the data.

-Attempting to do these kinds of processing synchronously, and increasing up the API response times, and loading up servers memory and resources, and then risking handling unreliable calls over HTTP (with retries, and backoffs, and timeouts), trying to ignore the very real [Fallacies of Distributed Computing](https://en.wikipedia.org/wiki/Fallacies_of_distributed_computing), and doing that all within the span of a a few hundred milliseconds, is pretty risky in many cases.
+Attempting to do these kinds of processing synchronously, and increasing up the API response times, and loading up servers memory and resources, and then risking handling unreliable calls over HTTP (with retries, and back-offs, and timeouts), trying to ignore the very real [Fallacies of Distributed Computing](https://en.wikipedia.org/wiki/Fallacies_of_distributed_computing), and doing that all within the span of a few hundred milliseconds, is pretty risky in many cases.

 Where there are API calls that can be offloaded, they should be offloaded to asynchronous workloads, so that the API request can return as soon as possible AND as a bonus the asynchronous processing can be made "reliable".